maykinmedia/django-simple-certmanager/docs/quickstart.rst

 You can create and download ``Certificate Signing Requests`` (CSR) through the admin as well.

+Upload the TLS certificate from the Certificate Authority (CA) to the ``Certificate Signing Request`` instance to verify it and store it in the database.

+The ``Certificate`` instance will then contain the certificate and the private key if valid.

 **Programmatically**

 The ``Certificate`` model is the public API of the library.